Learning Pixel Trajectories with Multiscale Contrastive Random Walks

 An emerging line of work in self-supervised learning has shown that generic representations pretrained on unlabeled images and video can lead to strong performance across a range of tracking tasks~\cite{he2019moco, wang2019learning,jabri2020spacetime,lai20mast, wang2021unitrack}.
 The key idea is that if tracking can be formulated as label propagation~\cite{Zhu02learningfrom} on a space-time graph, all that is needed is a good measure of similarity between nodes.
 Indeed, the recent \textit{contrastive random walk} (CRW) formulation~\cite{jabri2020spacetime} shows how such a similarity measure can be learned for temporal correspondence problems, suggesting a path towards a unified solution.
 However, scaling this perspective to pixel-level space-time graphs holds challenges.
 Since computing similarity between frames is quadratic in the number of nodes, estimating dense motion is prohibitively expensive.
 Moreover, there is no way of explicitly estimating the motion in ambiguous cases, like occlusion.
 In parallel, the unsupervised optical flow community has adopted highly effective methods for dense matching~\cite{jason2016back}, which use {\em multiscale} representations~\cite{burt1983, lucas1981iterative, Bouguet00pyramidalimplementation, sun2010secrets} to reduce the large search space, and smoothness priors to deal with ambiguity and occlusion.
 But, in contrast to the self-supervised tracking methods, they rely on {hand-crafted} distance functions, such as the Census Transform~\cite{jonschkowski2020matters,meister2017unflow}.
 Furthermore, because they focus on producing point estimates of motion, they may be less robust under long-term dynamics.

-In this work, we take a step toward bridging the gap between tracking and optical flow by extending the CRW formulation~\cite{jabri2020spacetime} to much more dense, pixel-level space-time graphs.
-The main contribution is introducing hierarchy into the search problem, i.e. the \textit{multiscale} contrastive random walk.
+In this work, we take a step toward bridging the gap between tracking and optical flow by extending the contrastive random walk formulation~\cite{jabri2020spacetime} to much denser, pixel-level space-time graphs.
+The main contribution is introducing hierarchy into the search problem, \ie, the \textit{multiscale} contrastive random walk.
 By integrating local attention in a coarse-to-fine manner, the model can efficiently consider a distribution over pixel-level trajectories.
 Through experiments across optical flow and video label propagation benchmarks, we show:

 \begin{itemize}[leftmargin=*,topsep=1pt, noitemsep]

 \item This provides a unified technique for self-supervised optical flow, pose tracking, and video object segmentation. \item For optical flow, the model is competitive with many recent unsupervised optical flow methods, despite using a novel loss function (without hand-crafted features).